50 Things You Need to Do Before the Fall

 Schedule an appointment with a therapist—massage or talk, your choice

 A change in the seasons is a great time to do a mental health check-in and schedule some ways to take care of yourself, Dr. Irwin says.
 This can include getting a massage or a facial.
 Or, it could be scheduling therapy sessions, finding a life coach, or talking to your doctor about antidepressants.
 Whatever helps you find more balance and happiness in your life.
-Or, try one of these 22 ways to remind yourself that you are worthy.

 Get mad about SAD